-1. The Foreclosure Action Gets Delayed as the Probate Court Becomes Involved
+1. The Foreclosure Action May Get Delayed as the Probate Court Becomes Involved

 If the homeowner dies while his or her home is involved in a pending Florida foreclosure action, under Florida law, the bank who is seeking foreclosure cannot communicate with the non-borrower beneficiary, i.e., the person who stands to inherit the asset under the decedent’s Last Will and Testament.
 This is true even if the beneficiary is familiar with the foreclosure situation, perhaps has even acted on behalf of the homeowner in past dealings with the bank on the situation.
 Florida, and Federal laws, including privacy laws, prohibit banks from communicating with a non-borrower beneficiary.

 Instead, these laws mandate that the lender in a foreclosure action communicate with the proper legal representative of the homeowner’s estate.
 This will require a probate action to be opened in a Florida probate court and for a duly authorized personal representative of that estate to be appointed by the court under the Florida Probate Code.
 (If the bank fails to open an estate or fails to the name the personal representative as a party, this may be grounds to dismiss the foreclosure lawsuit.)